brave/qa-resources/wikitemplate-ios.md

 - [ ] Test that PDF is loaded over https at https://basicattentiontoken.org/BasicAttentionTokenWhitePaper-4.pdf
 - [ ] Test that PDF is loaded over http at http://www.pdf995.com/samples/pdf.pdf
 - [ ] Test that https://mixed-script.badssl.com/ shows up as grey not red (no mixed content scripts are run)
-- [ ] Test that https://news.google.com/ sites open in a new tab (due to target being _blank)
+- [ ] Test that search results from https://startpage.com/ opens in a new tab (due to target being _blank)

 ## App linker